amebalabs/AppVersion/README.md

 ```
 ### Delegates

-Each meaningfull update tracking event provided as delegate (`AppVersionDelegate`).
+Each meaningful update tracking event provided as delegate (`AppVersionDelegate`).
 All delegates are optional, so you can implement only the one you need.
 Delegates can be used even if UI Alerts are disabled, for example you can choose to implement your own UI.
 Please refer to documentation for more details.